avios97/avios97.github.io/_pages/about.md

 ======
 * MBA, Post University (Waterbury, USA), 2020-2021
 * M.S. in Statistical Sciences, University of Padua, 2020 - 2021
-* B.S. in Statistics for Technology and Sciences, University of Padua, 2016 - 2019
+* B.S. in Statistics for Business and Economics, University of Padua, 2016 - 2019

 Experience
 ======